ibrahim-kocyigit/kocyigit-dsml/01_math/02_linear_algebra_for_ml_and_ds/README.md

 **Suggested Workflow:**

 1. Use the folder and file structure as your curriculum roadmap.
-2. For each subject, you can share the contents of the Jupyter Notebook with an AI assistant and ask it to explain the concepts in detail.
+2. For each subject, you can share the contents of the markdown file with an AI assistant and ask it to explain the concepts in detail.
 3. Use other excellent free resources, like **Khan Academy's** videos on linear algebra, as a supplementary source to deepen your understanding.

 > **Note on Course Materials:** My notes are based on the public lecture videos.
 To respect the course's copyright, this folder does **not** include any of the graded materials, such as my completed assignments or official lab documents.